Pan-Fried Pork Schnitzel

 7. Step 7:

-And roll the meat schnitzels on both sides in breadcrumbs.
+And coat the schnitzels in breadcrumbs on both sides.

 8. Step 8:

-Heat the vegetable oil in a frying pan and fry the schnitzels on it until golden brown for about 4-6 minutes on each side.
-Focus on the features of your stove.
+Heat the vegetable oil in a skillet and fry the schnitzels until golden, about 4 to 6 minutes per side.
+Adjust to how your stove runs.

 9. Step 9:

-Translated from German, the word "schnitzel" means simply "a piece of meat".
-It is a thin layer of veal, pork, lamb, as well as the brisket of poultry – chicken or turkey, pan-fried and deep-fried in hot fat.
+• In German, "schnitzel" simply means "a cut of meat."
+It's a thin slice of veal, pork, lamb, or poultry breast (chicken or turkey), breaded and fried in hot fat.

 Caloric content of the products possible in the composition of the dish